 The City of Henderson trail, Wetlands Connector is named for its purpose.
-This multi-use trail is a favorite among cyclists because it connects the Clark County Wetlands Trail to the (RMLT) River Mountains Loop Trail.
-The RMLT loops 34 miles through Lake Mead National Recreation Area from Henderson through Boulder City originating with mile marker 0/34 at Railroad Pass.
+This multi-use trail is a favorite among cyclists at the bike fitness retreat because it connects the Clark County Wetlands Trail to the (RMLT) River Mountains Loop Trail.
+Also, the RMLT loops 34 miles through Lake Mead National Recreation Area from Henderson through Boulder City originating with mile marker 0/34 at Railroad Pass.
 The Wetlands Connector delivers trail users through a tunnel under East Lake Mead Parkway onto the RMLT.
 Lake Mead Parkway Trail is an optional route at that point and it runs parallel—you guessed it— to Lake Mead Parkway.
 Elevation begins at 1425 feet and climbs to 1727 feet.
 Entering the Galleria tunnel to the trail inclines rapidly to gain a quick thirty feet.
-The trail’s overall 300-foot elevation gain presents a steady uphill grind for a distance of 2 miles.
+Also, the trail’s overall 300-foot elevation gain presents a steady uphill grind for a distance of 2 miles.

-Beginning cyclists and bike fitness retreat campers will likely need rest breaks along the way and I consider it a low-intermediate training level.
-I tell my Smart Cycling students “There is no shame in taking it slow and steady, walking your bike, or stopping for a water break.”
+Beginning cyclists and bike fitness retreat campers will likely need rest breaks along the way.
+I consider this trail a low-intermediate training level.
+I tell my Smart Cycling students “There is no shame in taking it slow and steady, walking your bike, or taking a break.”
 If you’re goal-oriented, work toward a non-stop effort shortening the time it takes you to complete the 2-mile climb.
 As you can see by the video, it isn’t entirely straight uphill but pretty close to it.
 The adjacent power corridor is lined with utility poles looming above one section of the trail.
 It gives off an audible buzz and can sometimes deliver a static shock like walking on a carpet.
 Just avoid holding rubber handgrips and keep in contact with metal.

 I prefer to bike the Wetlands Connector trail as a climb from north to south.
 Downhill speed coupled with unexpected patches of loose gravel creates a safety hazard.
-Utility service vehicles, ATVs, or other off-road activity litters the trail with sand and debris.
+Utility service vehicles, ATVs, as well as other off-road activity litters the trail with sand and debris.
 Especially after rain, beware of the sandy runoff if choosing to bike downhill on the Wetlands Connector.

 A video on Henderson bike trails isn’t complete without a word on desert tortoises.
 The Mojave Desert tortoise is listed as an Endangered Species protected under the Nevada Administrative Code.
-Understand the laws regarding the wild desert tortoise.
-It is illegal to touch, disturb, harass, or bother a tortoise or its burrows in any way.
-Avoid startling one as this will cause it to release its body water causing dehydration or death as it can’t readily replace its fluids in the desert habitat.
-Leave a wild tortoise alone.
+You will also want to understand the laws regarding the wild desert tortoise.
+It is illegal to touch, disturb, harass, as well as bother a tortoise or its burrows in any way.
+You also want to avoid startling one as this will cause it to release its body water causing dehydration or death.
+The tortoise can not readily replace its fluids in the desert habitat.
+Leave a wild tortoise in the bike fitness retreat alone.

-Consider becoming a Henderson Trail Watch volunteer.
+You might also want to consider becoming a Henderson Trail Watch volunteer.
 Protect the City of Henderson’s trail system spanning over 180 miles.
 Remember to stay to the right, pass on the left.
 Announce yourself when passing someone from behind.
-Did you know that the best way to enter a tunnel or blind corner is the same as on the roadway?
+Also, did you know that the best way to enter a tunnel or blind corner is the same as on the roadway?
 Honk horn in tunnel or the equivalent.
 Did you know the name of the Clark County Wells Trail tributes its original property owner?
 Dawn Wells, former Miss Nevada aka Marianne of Gilligan’s Island.

 biking challenge Henderson Bike trail Henderson trail watch bike handling skills Lake Mead Parkway trail River Mountains Bike Shop Henderson cyclists biking visitors